tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 # Sequencer Technical Documentation

-Sequencer is OMOA component which has the responsibility of executing a sequence of Steps.
+The Sequencer is OMOA component which has the responsibility of executing a sequence of Steps.
 In an observation, Sequencers will form a hierarchy with a top level ESW Sequencer sending Sequences to downstream Sequencers and downstream Sequencers sending commands to Assemblies/HCDs.

 The Sequencer implementation has two main parts: